20+ Writing Strategies (That Helped Bestselling Authors Finish Their Books)

 90% of the world’s population wants to write a book — and you’re one of them.
 Great.
 Now how exactly are you going to do it?
 From idea generation to the art of editing, there’s a million writing strategies out there to get you past the finish line.

 We turned to the greatest authorities on writing and studied the strategies used by 21 famous authors to finish their books.
-We’ve broken the process down into four legs for you — so feel free to skip ahead to any section that takes your interest.
+We’ve broken the process down into four legs (and quotes) for you — so feel free to skip ahead to any section that takes your interest.

 Without further ado, here are 21 writing strategies for authors to get you through your book.

 First things first.
 If you’re going through a drought of story ideas, you might want to run to an inspiration source that will never run out: questions.

 In a talk with the New York Times, National Book Award-winner Mary Lee Settle explained:

 “I start with a question.
 Then try to answer it.”

 This writing strategy is endorsed by many other writers, most notably fantasy author Neil Gaiman.
 He wrote that a particularly magical question to ask yourself is, “What if _________?”
 For instance: “What if I wake up with wings?”
 Or, “What if your sister turned into a mouse?”

 So your first plan of attack is to wonder about anything in the world: from the meaning to life to whether or not shrews could one day fall from the sky.
 As it turns out, no question is too silly — or weird — to give birth to a good story.